danielcrenna/vault/ROADMAP.md

 TODO/Ideas:
 ===========
-[X] Initial implementation matches original in functionality [ ] GetAllBlocks should support Range, or even enforce it [ ] Encrypt Sqlite databases
+[ ] GetAllBlocks should support Range, or even enforce it [ ] Encrypt Sqlite databases
-[ ] Make sure this isn't a "brain wallet" implementation [ ] Need a way to enforce coin settings are the same between peers (another hash?)
+[ ] Need a way to enforce coin settings are the same between peers (another hash?)
 [ ] CLI client
 [ ] Light client